akb-7/akb-7.github.io/README.md

-This particular website was created with the help of w3 schools template
+This particular repository contains the code for my personal portfolio